 What can you do about this?
 Focus.
 Focus on finding a set of customers who have the same or as similar a need, pain or problem as closely matching that of the other customers in your MVS.

-To be explicit about this, it is the same NEEDS you are looking to fulfill and not for example features you want to build.
-What’s the difference you ask?
+To be explicit about this, it is the same NEEDS you are looking to fulfill and not, for example, features you want to build.
+What’s the difference, you ask?
 For starters, customers don’t think in terms of features.
 They think in terms of pain and need.
-And while a feature might address their initial need, it’s not likely to stay on course with their needs as they evolve if they’re different to other customers.
+And while a feature might address their initial need, it’s not likely to stay on course with that customer’s needs as they evolve if they’re different to other customers.
 And as you’ll see below, it also becomes important beyond your product alone.

 Is MVS another way of saying “Vertical Market”?

-Your MVS might be a vertical, or be partly defined within a vertical, but it needn’t be and that isn’t likely the only way to define and focus on your MVS.
-For starters if you pick a vertical like Financial Services, it’s too broad to be an MVS.
-You’d want to break it down into Banking, Brokerage, Insurance etc. And then keep breaking it down further until you found a set of potential customers with the same need.
+Your MVS might be a vertical, or be partly defined within a vertical, but it doesn’t have to be, and that isn’t the only way to define and focus on your MVS.
+For starters, if you pick a vertical like Financial Services, it’s too broad to be an MVS.
+You’d want to break it down into Banking, Brokerage, Insurance etc. And then keep breaking it down further until you find a set of potential customers with the same need.
 For example, take the need for regulatory compliance.
 Then try to drill deeper into that need to find the pain.
 Is it the compliance itself or the reporting?
 What specific regulation is it?
 PCI or Basel II?

 These will all have very different needs.